 The truth is, happiness is our natural state.
 The way to redefine, reshape yourself, your present, and consequently your future, is to first take complete responsibility for your choices and your actions.
 This will help you to be comfortable with yourself.

 The second step is to prioritize between things you have to do and things you want to do.
 The third is to invest some of your time in what really matters to you, your passion.
 And, if you don’t have any passion, purpose, or a constructive pastime, well then, ideally, one of your top priorities should be to discover one.
 Read more here.

 How to be happy in this ever stressful world?

-There is absolutely no lack of opportunities, avenues and sources of happiness.
+There are absolutely no lack of opportunities, avenues and sources of happiness.
 There is so much you can do in this world and with your life.
 You just have to begin somewhere, anywhere, here, now.

 This life is going by too fast.
 One day you may wake up and realize that you’ve already lived through many decades of your life.
 Let’s just get on with it and walk the path of good karma.

 Hundreds of disciples of a certain master had gathered in a monastery.
-They were there to catch a glimpse of him, to hear his words of wisdom, to learn meditation and so on.
-In particular, they wanted to know how to be happy in this ever stressful world, was there any way even to lasting happiness?
+They were there to catch a glimpse of him, to hear his words of wisdom, to learn meditation, and so on.
+In particular, they wanted to know how to be happy in this ever-stressful world, was there any way even to lasting happiness?
 Read more here.

 Loving is inevitable.
 Giving is optional.Don't leave empty-handed, consider contributing.